whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Even the Zapatistas make mistakes.
 Major Moisés described their self-governance changes and said that "we are just learning and... it will take a while to get going well."[xxx-ezln new structure]

 This is why it's so important to cultivate dignity together.
 Making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.
-You will also make mistakes as you learn how to have a healthy community.
+You will also make mistakes as you build a healthy community.

-So commit to that path of deep spiritual growth with other people.
+So commit to that path of deep spiritual growth with others.
 Expect that mistakes will happen, and learn to grow from them and forgive.
-And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your healthy community.
+And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your community.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #33<br/>What does your path back to grace look like?</div>
+<div class="rev-act-body">Think of someone who disappointed you recently.
+Perhaps they lied to you or didn't keep a promise.
+What words would you need to hear from them, and what actions would you need to see, for you to begin trusting them again?
+If you were in their shoes, and you realized you'd made a mistake, what would you say or do to regain people's trust?</div></div>

 ### Building a Healthy Nation is Hard -- But This is Who We Really Are